Trust funds: Everything you need to know

 A trust can also be established as a part of your retirement plan to benefit you after you retire.
 There are many different types of trusts, and they are usually comprised of a grantor, trustee, and a designated beneficiary.

 The types of trusts that can be established in an estate plan may vary from state to state.
 You can use a trust fund in your estate plan to make certain that your wishes are followed after you die.
-Other benefits of setting up a trust include the following:
+Other benefits of setting up a trust could potentially include the following:

 Understanding the components of a trust

 A trust is made up of a grantor, trustee, and the beneficiaries.
 The grantor is the person who creates the trust.
 A trustee is a person or entity that is appointed to manage the trust assets and to hold the title to them.
 The beneficiaries are the people or entities that stand to benefit from the trust because they are specifically named or have met some eligibility requirements.
-Beneficiaries can benefit from wills, trusts, or life insurance policies that have distribution requirements.

 • Cash